-Bacteria and field parameter data was collected at two locations in the Red Butte Creek subwatershed in 2017.
-The upstream site is below the Forest Service research area, before urban development occurs along the creek.
+Bacteria and field parameter data was collected at twelve locations in the Red Butte Creek subwatershed in 2018, although 10 of the locations were related to MST and do not have annual monthly sampling.
+Of the two sites consistently sampled the upstream site is below the Forest Service research area, before urban development occurs along the creek.
 The second site is in Miller Park, one of the lowest sites along the creek where access is possible before Red Butte Creek is channelized underground to Liberty Park.
-Most water quality parameters show little difference between upstream and downstream locations, but many show seasonal changes related to water temperature differences in the winter/summer.
+Most water quality parameters show little difference between upstream and downstream locations, but many show seasonal changes related to water temperature.
+Conductivity values increase by about 300ms/cm difference from upstream to downstream.
 E. coli values are much higher at the lower sampling location, this is common through urban streams and can be attributed to increased urbanization, stormwater input and reduction of active floodplains.
-Macroinvertebrate samples were collected at three locations along Red Butte Creek: one upper, one middle, and one lower watershed sample.
+Although data is infrequent for MST sampling, the paired E. coli samples show that the increase in E. coli values begins quickly downstream from RB\04.21 and continues for nearly all the samples collected along the creek.
+Macroinvertebrate samples were collected at two locations along Red Butte Creek: one upper and one middle watershed sample.
+The lowest sample location was dry, and data collection was not possible.
 Like most creeks throughout the County, ecosystem health is poor in the lower reaches of the stream.
-Uniquely, Red Butte Creek still only scores in the "Fair" range in its upper reaches.
+Red Butte Creek still only scores in the "Good" range in its upper reaches, and "Fair" in the middle reaches.
+The dry region in the lower watershed is likely "Poor", with a lack of water resulting in no habitat for aquatic macroinvertebrates.
 Stressors related to macroinvertebrate health are thermal and fine sediment substrate embedding.
-Extremely low flows could be related to low macroinvertebrate scores in the lower reaches as well.
 Stream stability was not performed in the upper reaches of Red Butte Creek.
-From the research area downstream data was collected in 2011.
+Downstream of the research area data was collected in 2011.
 The stability scores are overall low which could be related to the cleanup of the creek after the oil spill through the creek in 2010.
 Even with the overall low scores Red Butte Creek shows a degradation in stream stability moving downstream.

-West Side Tributaries-Rose Creek, Midas Creek, and Bingham Creek Subwatersheds
+West Side Tributaries-Rose Creek, Midas Creek, and Bingham Creek Subwatersheds increased values in the summer.

-The west side tributaries to Salt Lake County include Rose, Midas, Butterfield, and Bingham Creeks.
-A large portion of these creeks only see ephemeral flow and they have been grouped for this reason.
-Bacteria and field parameter data was collected at seven locations: four upper and three lower watershed sites.
-Upper watershed E. coli and turbidity samples show a strong seasonal trend with increased values in the summer.
 This likely corresponds to higher temperature and increased recreation.
 Lower watershed samples show high values for E. coli year-round.
 This could be related to perennial flow from irrigation return.
 There were only two macroinvertebrate samples collected along the west side tributaries in Salt Lake County.
 This is because they are mostly intermittent streams, and it is difficult to find sampling locations.
 Even though the two samples were collected in sections with perennial flow they both resulted in the poor range.
 These streams see very low flows, high sedimentation, and thermal stressors much of the year, all hurting the biological integrity of the stream.
 The west side tributaries generally have poor stability and have been restricted to tighter channel corridors by development activity.
 Where man-made stability structures have been placed sections display good stability, but generally are unstable stream types and have little to no ecological health.
 The western watersheds to Salt Lake County are in the midst of a development boom and will see a rapid increase in the amount of impervious surface area.
 This will result in more frequent flood flows with a shorter, but more intense, duration.
 Events like this will impair stability in any sections of the river that are currently not stable.